intel/ai-reference-models/quickstart/image_recognition/tensorflow/mobilenet_v1/inference/cpu/README_SPR_baremetal.md

 # use `whereis python` to find the `python3.8` path in the system and specify it.
 Please install `Python3.8` if not installed on your system.
 virtualenv -p /usr/bin/python3.8 venv-tf source venv-tf/bin/activate

+# If git, numactl and wget were not installed, please install them using
+yum update -y && yum install -y git numactl wget
 ```

 * Install [Intel optimized TensorFlow](https://pypi.org/project/intel-tensorflow/2.11.dev202242/)